monashmicroimaging/gitbook-fiji-basics/part_6_channels_and_colours.md

 Note: The images will be added into the stack in alphabetical order based on their names.

 To be able to change to colour of each channel in the stack, it needs to be converted to a composite image.
-Go to **Image Colour Make Composite**.
+Go to **Image -&gt; Colour -&gt; Make Composite**.

 ![](/assets/part6/color_make_composite_menu.jpg)